nextflow-io/nf-hello/README.md

 # nf-hello plugin

-This project shows how to implement a simple Nextflow plugin named `nf-hello` which intercepts workflow execution events to print a message when the execution starts and on workflow completion.
+This project contains a simple Nextflow plugin called `nf-hello` which provides examples of different plugin extensions:

-The `nf-hello` plugin also enriches the `channel` object with a `producer` and `consumer` method (`reverse` and `goodbye`) which can be used in a pipeline script.

-Also exposes some @FunctionS to be used in the pipeline as custom methods
+- A custom trace observer that prints a message when the workflow starts and when the workflow completes
+- A custom channel factory called `reverse`
+- A custom operator called `goodbye`
+- A custom function called `randomString`

-   NOTE: this repo uses the name `nf-hello` as root name.
-In case you want to use this repo as starting point for a custom plugin, you need at least to change `settings.gradle` and rename `plugins/nf-hello` folder.
+NOTE: If you want to use this project as a starting point for a custom plugin, you must rename the `plugins/nf-hello` folder and update `settings.gradle` with your plugin name.

 ## Plugin structure